zhrandell/Seattle_Aquarium_CCR_development/1-pagers/KelpNet.md

 ## The Proposed Solution
 We think creating an offshoot of CoralNet (called KelpNet) that is fine-tuned to temperate waters to identify algae species of interest would be a great solution.
 Considering we have thousands of image patches labeled by volunteers, it would be beneficial to leverage this existing dataset.

 To support the development of KelpNet, we have found an unofficial codebase called [CoralNet-Toobox](https://github.com/Jordan-Pierce/CoralNet-Toolbox) that allows users to use processes associated with CoralNet.
-While this toolbox is a valuable resource, it is not very user-friendly.
+While this toolbox is a valuable resource, we have experienced challenges implementing it.

 To address this, we propose the following enhancements: